SlashScreen/skelerealms/README.md

 - Most game logic; it is not batteries-included
 - Terrain system (I am working on a plugin for this, though)
-- Open world straming (plugin also)
+- Open world streaming (plugin also)
 - Console
 - Audio backend
 - Player controller